Asmit159/Library-Management-System/README.md

 This is just a prototype.
 Planned features:

-💾 File / Database storage for persistent data
+💾 File / Database storage for persistent data(Coming Soon)

-👥 Track which student issued a book
+👥 Track which student issued a book(Coming Soon)

 🖥️ GUI or Web Interface (JavaFX / Spring Boot / MERN stack)